skrodahl/NewTon/README.md

 # NewTon DC Tournament Manager

 **Version 3.0.0-beta**
-*(The beta version has a small bug: Scrolling in the Setup page is broken)*

 **NewTon DC Tournament Manager** is a Command & Control Center for running double-elimination darts tournaments.